Michael-Reefe/Loki.jl/README.md

 locked = false
 ```

 If there are no templates, these options are ignored.
+Note: template amplitudes are assumed to automatically be independent for each channel/band included in the cube being fit.
+I.e. if you are fitting a channel 3 cube, the amplitudes for the short, medium, and long bands of channel 3 will be fit independently, and all 3 of them will have the parameters specified by the single entry in `[[template_amps]]` that corresponds to that specific template.

 **PAH Features:**